 The southern sultanate is very mindful of its culture and national heritage, Arabic clothing included.

 That’s why traditional dress is compulsory for all employees in the public sector in Oman.

-Western-style clothes have no space in the country, except for tourists, of course.
+Western-style clothes have no space in the country except for tourists.

 Traditional Omani attires could not be complete without:

 Omani Women Clothing

 - Abaya – the black abaya with some colorful details is most common in the capital Masqat.